facebook/react/packages/react-reconciler/README.md

 This method should mutate the `container` root node and remove all children from it.

+#### `maySuspendCommit(type, props)`

+This method should determine if this combination of type and props may need to suspend.

+#### `preloadInstance(type, props)`

+This method should kick off any preloading of resources required.
+Return `true` to indicate it's already loaded or `false` to trigger a fallback.

+#### `startSuspendingCommit()`

+This method begins Suspense on something that isn't associated with a particular node.

+#### `suspendInstance(type, props)`

+This method prevents a tree from being displayed without blocking the components from being evaluated.
+Consider it Suspense for the commit phase.

+#### `waitForCommitToBeReady()`

+This method determines if the renderer is ready to commit or if React should suspend.
+If it is not ready, return a callback to subscribe to a ready event.

 ### Persistence Methods

 If you use the persistent mode instead of the mutation mode, you would still need the "Core Methods".
 However, instead of the Mutation Methods above you will implement a different set of methods that performs cloning nodes and replacing them at the root level.
 You can find a list of them in the "Persistence" section [listed in this file](https://github.com/facebook/react/blob/main/packages/react-reconciler/src/forks/ReactFiberConfig.custom.js).
 File an issue if you need help.